-We began the year financially constrained in that colleges, unlike universities, received no inflationary funding last year.
-This year, the provincial grant was insufficient to cover the provincially-mandated salary lifts in our collective agreements.
-Then, at the last minute, we learned that funding for 168 new FTE students entering the second year of new programs implemented last year would not be provided to us.

-With little financial flexibility due to fixed collective agreement costs and tuition caps on courses for which we are allowed to collect far less tuition than do universities for identical courses, we are again scrambling to make program cuts and to reallocate selected course sections.
+We began last year financially constrained, compounded by the last minute removal of funding for 168 new FTE students entering the second year of new programs.
+With little financial flexibility due to fixed collective agreement costs and tuition caps on courses for which we are allowed to collect far less tuition than do universities for identical courses, we made program cuts and reallocated course sections in order to meet our commitments to students in new programs.
+The new funding provided in this year's budget is enabling us to reverse some of the damaging cutbacks we had to make last year.